playnano/nano_tips/README.md

 * 110 - You must specify an amount and a user, e.g. `send 1 nano_tips`.
 * 120 - Could not read the tip amount -- use either a number or the word 'all'.
 * 130 - Tip amount is below program minimum -- This is to prevent spamming other redditors.
 * 140 - If using currency conversion, make sure there is no space.
-Example: `!ntip 0.5USD`.
+Example: `!ntips 0.5USD`.
 * 150 - You are likely attempting to tip in an unfamiliar sub.
-The minimum is 1 Nano.
+The minimum is 1 XNO.
 * 160 - You have insufficient funds.
 * 180 - Tip amount is below recipients specified tip minimum.
 * 190 - The recipient has disabled tipping for their account.
-* 200 - Please specify a Nanocenter project, e.g. `nanocenter 1 reddit_tipbot`.
-* 210 - The Nanocenter project you attempted to donate to does not exist.